Dill Pickle Recipe

 - Use kosher or pickling salt: other salts have additives to keep the salt from clumping or other chemicals that will interfere with the fermentation bacteria which will either give you an odd flavor or texture.

-- Use dill flowers or seeds: while fresh dill will add wonderful flavor, the dill seeds that are in the dill flower or the dried kind in a jar are what gives the pickles that signature pickled cucumber flavor.
+- Use dill flowers or seeds: while fresh dill will add wonderful flavor, the dill seeds that are in the dill flower or the dried kind in a jar are what give the pickles that signature pickled cucumber flavor.
 Use either one and don’t skip it.

 How to Make the Dill Pickle Recipe